-The Cabot Trail in the scenic Cape Breton Island, Nova Scotia is a world-famous road trip and destination for the avid outdoorsman.
+The Cabot Trail in scenic Cape Breton Island, Nova Scotia is a world-famous road trip and destination for the avid outdoorsman.

-Although it’s known primarily for its breathtaking Skyline Trail, there are many Cabot Trail highlights, hikes, and must-see vistas that peer off over dramatic cliffs to the endless ocean!
+Although it’s known primarily for its breathtaking Skyline Trail, there are many Cabot Trail highlights, hikes, and must-see vistas that peer off dramatic cliffs to the endless ocean!

 After seeing countless photos of the Cabot Trail fall foliage online, Paul and I made it a bucket list endeavor to road trip the entire Cabot Trail in October of this year (2019).